Donate to The Royal Theatrical Fund

 Since our humble beginnings, we have aided thousands of individuals and families experiencing desperate times.
 His Majesty King Charles III’s patronage marks a new chapter in our history.
 It reinforces our commitment to supporting the entertainment community.

-We are truly privileged to have His Majesty’s support.
-We look forward to working together to uphold the legacy of The Royal Theatrical Fund.
+We are truly privileged to have His Majesty, Charles III’s, support.
+We look forward to working together to uphold the legacy of the Royal Theatrical Fund.

 Samantha Bond – Chairwoman